Clearbox-AI/preprocessor/docs/source/doc_2.md

-A fast and flexible data preprocessor by Clearbox.ai. :zap:
+A fast and flexible data preprocessor by Clearbox.ai. ⚡

 ### Installation